The case of the parricide of Elche or the Latin gangs: how are minors judged? | My Rights | Economy

 In these processes, it is a juvenile prosecutor who directs the investigation to clarify the facts.
 The juvenile judge, for his part, will be in charge throughout the procedure of guaranteeing that the fundamental rights of the minor are respected and, once the investigation phase is over, he will proceed to judge him.

-The process has the particularity that the protection of the minor is always prioritized, in such a way that his conviction in no case entails a stigmatization that could harm his future development.
+The process has the particularity that the protection of the minor is always prioritized, in such a way that his conviction in no case entails a stigmatization that might harm his future development.
 For this reason, a member of the technical team (psychologists, educators and social workers who assist the judge and the prosecutor) will always be present at the trial to propose the most appropriate measure for the offender.

 Minors are protected to such an extent in these processes that the professionals involved do not wear a gown so as not to impress them, says Alejandro Ruíz de Pedro.
 However, the lawyer is critical in this regard: “When they are in court for having deeply injured someone, for having killed or robbed repeatedly, when they know that they are going to file a social penalty, do we really believe that a toga traumatizes them? ?
 We are plugging a leak on the Titanic with plasticine balls, ”he considers.